bsccf/Uni-notes/Mathematics for Engineering and the Environment/6U Matrices 1/7 Matrix algebra with determinants/matrix sum row or column cofactor relationship.md

 >> $c_{xy}=$ a [[minors and cofactors (matrices)|cofactor]] of A at column x and row y
 >> Using [[MAWD Preset]]

-So you can show that two rows or columns are equ
+So you can relate two rows or columns to eachother if you know the determinant is zero.